-GO .-
+GU T

-What if (6)definite from tre the peo people returns
+What if definite (6)from tre the peo people returns

 It is no (7)be sent is avail: incent

 Our P punish of who and a

 While tax help augm income at

 What is without b

-chan E effective C cost-eff

 B buoyan

+chan E effective C cost-eff N-neutra
-N-neutra The prese for indire

-complian of the go is a requi
+The prese for indire complian of the go is a requi

-governm ministrie spending make the in the las
+The c governm ministrie spending make the in the las

-The c

 Typical

 We have budgeta

-national cause?
+GOVL national cause?
 It will transmit positive signals and encourage people to pay their what if one is seen by one's friend or relative at the income tax office?
-It would What if one what if one what if one the perception of the income tax office?
+It would What if one what if one will be positive.
+The perception of the income tax office?
 It would definitely not be positive.
 The perception of the income tax officials has got to change definitely not be positive.
-The perception of the income tax officials has got to change definitely have definitely treating everyone as a tax evader to that of trust, a friend guiding and supporting from treating the people.
-Let them have 'May I help you counter' at their offices for any assistance the people.
-They could send out staff to assist tax payers in the people. - They could send out staff to assist tax payers in correctly filing their To should not be difficult but could go a long way in increase.
+The perception of the income tax office?
+It would be definitely not be positive. definitely have definitely treating everyone as a tax evader to that of trust, a friend guiding and supporting Let them have 'May I help you counter' at their office. from treating them have 'May I help you counter' at their offices for any assistance the people.
+Let them have 'May I help you counter' at their offices for any assistance the people. - the people may want.
+They could send out staff to assist tax payers in correctly filing their te should not be difficult but could go a long way in increasing their people may people may returns.
+It should not be difficult but could go a long way in increasing the compliance.
+Goult to find out regular tax pavers, a small well words to the compliance.
 It is not difficult to find out regular tax payers, a small well-worded thank you card can be sent to them each time after they have filed their return.
 Today, technology support is available to generate such computerized letters.
 What is being meant here is that the incentive for a tax payer to pay his taxes, a mere token of appreciation can work.
 Our policies for tax evasion can be said to be 'soft'.
 What is required is strong punishment for tax evaders, those generating black money uniform for all irrespective of whether political leader, bureaucrat, private organization, etc., to serve as a lesson and a source of discouragement.
 While tax compliance would remain an issue, still there are some other issues which can help augment revenue to the government like completely simplified tax regime based on income at low rates with no exemptions easily enforceable and minimizing leakages.
 What is a an efficient tax system?
 An efficient tax system should allow for raising revenue without burdening the common man.
 It should provide for BECN briefed as below: B buoyancy (raise tax revenue with increased growth of an economy rather than by changing the tax rates).
 E effectiveness (promoting tax compliance).